 When you commit to staying in a sober living facility, you commit to both the rules and treatment program within, which may include attending counseling, therapy, and 12-step sessions.
 Random testing to ensure no substance abuse is often a rule, as are curfews to slowly increase your freedoms as you transition.
 Sober living programs offer an organized, safe way to make your return to society with the support of experienced and like-minded people.

 Ask About Sober Living

 If you want to learn more about recovery options, including sober living, then don’t hesitate to get in touch.
-Our counselors are here any time to help you take the next step towards sobriety.
+Our counselors are here at any time to help you take the next step toward sobriety.